jsonwebtoken/jsonwebtoken.github.io/views/website/md/introduction.md

 Although JWTs can be encrypted to also provide secrecy between parties, we will focus on *signed* tokens.
 Signed tokens can verify the *integrity* of the claims contained within it, while encrypted tokens *hide* those claims from other parties.
 When tokens are signed using public/private key pairs, the signature also certifies that only the party holding the private key is the one that signed it.

-Let's explain some concepts further.

-- **Compact**: Because of their smaller size, JWTs can be sent through a URL, POST parameter, or inside an HTTP header.
-Additionally, the smaller size means transmission is fast.

-- **Self-contained**: The payload may contain extra information about the user, avoiding the need to query the database more than once.

 ## When should you use JSON Web Tokens?
 Here are some scenarios where JSON Web Tokens are useful:

-- **Authentication**: This is the most common scenario for using JWT.
+- **Authorization**: This is the most common scenario for using JWT.
 Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.
 Single Sign On is a feature that widely uses JWT nowadays, because of its small overhead and its ability to be easily used across different domains.

 - **Information Exchange**: JSON Web Tokens are a good way of securely transmitting information between parties.
 Because JWTs can be signed—for example, using public/private key pairs—you can be sure the senders are who they say they are.
 Additionally, as the signature is calculated using the header and the payload, you can also verify that the content hasn't been tampered with.